ADITYA-KHADE/Major-Project-1/README.md

 - Consistent data loading and preprocessing for both models
 - Identical train/validation splits (80/20)
-- Equal data balancing techniques to address class imbalance
+- Equal data balancing techniques using upsampling to address class imbalance
 - Standardized evaluation metrics for fair comparison

-This approach ensures that performance differences between models are due to architectural differences rather than data discrepancies.
+This approach ensures that performance differences between models are due to their architectural strengths rather than data discrepancies.

 ## Installation & Setup